mjpost/sacrebleu/README.md

 Different flags passed to each of these scripts can produce wide swings in the final score.
 All of these may handle tokenization in different ways.
 On top of this, downloading and managing test sets is a moderate annoyance.
-Sacré bleu!
+Sacre bleu!
 What a mess.

-SacréBLEU aims to solve these problems by wrapping the original Papineni reference implementation together with other useful features.
+SacreBLEU aims to solve these problems by wrapping the original Papineni reference implementation together with other useful features.
 The defaults are set the way that BLEU should be computed, and furthermore, the script outputs a short version string that allows others to know exactly what you did.
 As an added bonus, it automatically downloads and manages test sets for you, so that you can simply tell it to score against 'wmt14', without having to hunt down a path on your local file system.
 It is all designed to take BLEU a little more seriously.
 After all, even with all its problems, BLEU is the default and---admit it---well-loved metric of our entire research community.
-Sacré BLEU.
+Sacre BLEU.

 # VERSION HISTORY